Transversality-Enforced Tight-Binding Models for 3D Photonic Crystals aided by Topological Quantum Chemistry: Methods

+It is worth noticing that since $\mathbf{v}^T$ represents an isolated trivial set of bands, $\textbf{n}^T$ will always be an integer vector.
+In general, $\text{rank}(\textbf{A})\leq\min(N_{EBR}, N_{irr})$, which means that we can, in principle, find infinite solutions to Eq.~\eqref{matrix_eq}.
+Such problems are known as indeterminate Diophantine equations.
+From a physical perspective, the existence of multiple solutions is attributable to the fact that different linear combinations of EBRs can yield the same symmetry vector, resulting in an equivalent description of the photonic band structure.
+From a mathematical viewpoint, the existence of infinitely many solutions is related to the non-positivity of the components of $\mathbf{n}^T$, which can be arbitrarily large while keeping the components of $\mathbf{v}^T$ finite and fixed.

-where $\textbf{n}$ is an integer vector which consists of multiplicities of EBRs.
-Note that Eq. \eqref{matrix_eq} is a Diophantine equation.
-In general, $\text{rank}(\textbf{A})\leq\min(N_{EBR},N_{irr})$ , which means that we can, in principle, find multiple solutions to Eq. \eqref{matrix_eq}.
-A convenient way to solve this equation is to compute the Smith decomposition of the integer matrix $\textbf{A}$:
+Note that the standard methods to solve linear systems of equations are not well suited for solving Eq.~\eqref{matrix_eq} since they yield real-valued solutions while we need integer solutions.
+A convenient way to parametrize the solutions to this equation is to compute the Smith decomposition of the integer matrix $\textbf{A}$